The AME3 Rules

+AME3 stands for Adaptive Metaframework for Empirical Enterprise Evolution.
 The framework assists an enterprise in adopting a system design grounded in three fundamental pillars: an Agile Leadership System, a Strategy for Evolution, and Enterprise-wide Rules.

-AME3 sets a minimal yet sufficient number of rules to allow integration with other frameworks and methodologies, ensuring clarity and reducing the likelihood of misunderstandings.
-It’s important to thoroughly understand the impact of these rules on the entire system before attempting to make any changes.
+AME3 sets a minimal yet sufficient number of rules to allow integration with other frameworks and methods.
+Thoroughly understand the impact of these rules on the entire system before attempting to make any changes.
+The framework targets primarily small to medium-sized enterprises (SMEs), though larger enterprises can implement it within sufficiently autonomous divisions.

 Arena